 That’s why we’ve put together this review list.
-We’ve identified 10 of the top contenders for the top programming laptop in 2019.
+We’ve identified 10 of the best contenders for the top programming laptop in 2022.
 We’ll also provide you with information on the specs you need to pay attention to and help you properly prioritize them.

 - 10 Best Laptops for Programming